Artwork by Lorraine Whelan . . .

 I was born in Toronto, Canada into a large Irish immigrant family.
 Shortly after obtaining my primary degree in 1986, I moved to Ireland to where my parents and half my siblings had already returned.

 My writing (poetry, art criticism & commentary, fiction, non-fiction) has been published in Ireland, Canada, USA, Luxembourg & online.

 I have exhibited my artwork throughout Ireland in both solo and group exhibitions and have exhibited in group exhibitions in France, China and Canada.
 I have participated in artist residencies and symposia and my work is included in private (US, Canada, Australia, UK & Belgium) and in public/corporate collections (Microsoft WPGI, OPW, HSE, Tyrone Guthrie Centre, Europol & IBM).

-For over 25 years I have created bodies of work that are inspired and challenged by my environment and circumstances, which are regularly in flux.
-The study and analysis of dreams played a large part in much of my early work and the development of dream imagery informs much of my personal iconography used in both visual and verbal work.
+For over 30 years I have created bodies of work that are inspired and challenged by my environment and circumstances, which are regularly in flux.
+The study and analysis of dreams plays a large part in much of my work and the development of dream imagery informs the iconography used in both visual and verbal work.

 I have worked on projects in response to a specific brief, site, concept, or combination of these.
 I am fascinated with the immediacy of temporary work yet equally interested in archives and permanence.
-While I usually consider myself primarily a painter, I love to experience and experiment with any manner of media.
-I freely use any media for purpose to suit an idea, which is the paramount consideration.
+While I consider myself primarily a painter, I love to experience and experiment with any manner of media.
+I freely use any media to suit an idea, which is the paramount consideration.

 I believe that it is through the expression of individual responses to life circumstances that wider truths can be discovered and understood.